rgoliver/connectedhomeip/examples/lock-app/esp32/README.md

           $ idf.py monitor ESPPORT=/dev/ttyUSB0

+### Building with Pigweed RPCs

+Pigweed RPCs provide a useful debug channel, which is particularly useful for tests and automation.
+This can be enabled within menuconfig through 'PW RPC Debug channel' -> 'PW_RPC_ENABLED'

 ## Using the Echo Server

 ### Connect the ESP32 to a 2.4GHz Network of your choice